mapu77/tell-dont-ask-kata/README.md

-# tell don't ask kata
+# Tell Don't Ask Kata
 A legacy refactor kata, focused on the violation of the [tell don't ask](https://pragprog.com/articles/tell-dont-ask) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).

 ## Instructions